zabbonat/ADM-HW-3/README.md

 * `utils.py`: a python file that gather functions needed in more than one of the previous files.
 * `main.py`: a python file that once executed build up the search engine.
 * `exercise_4.py`: python file that contains the implementation of the algorithm that, given a sequence, finds the length of the longest palindromic subsequence

+## Resume

+We decided to adopt a group work strategy since we saw each other every day to discuss and jointly carry out the different points of the homework.
+The work was then carried out together by all the members of our team, sharing the previous skills of each of us.